pblack/docs/content/developing-with-jekyll/environments.md

     weight: 6

 ---
-They are three unique developer environments when working with a Jekyll site in Forestry:
+They are three unique developer environments when working with a Hugo site in Forestry:

 * **Local environment** this is your local development environment on your own machine.
 See [Local Development][1] for more info.
 * **Staging environment** this is the environment Forestry creates when we generate a preview for you.
 See [Previewing][2] for more info.